2i2c-org/2i2c-org.github.io/content/blog/2026/strategy-update-2026/index.md

 ## How member communities see value in our service

-We had a chance to test out several organizational hypothesis about the core value of our organization and service.
+We had a chance to test out several organizational hypotheses about the core value of our organization and service.
 We originally framed "premier" membership as a means of accessing "more" community hubs for larger communities.
 However, we learned that for many organizations "more hubs" is not what they want, even if they have a large community.
 It certainly isn't the core driver of value for their service.

 Instead, our most successful [member organizations](https://2i2c.org/members/) seemed to view their membership as a combination of a few things: